Main | Synopsis | Character Profiles | Staff Profiles | Mecha Profiles | Production History | Merchandise | Memory Matrix

 The following day, Eve contacts Shogo on the Garland.
 Eve tells Shogo that she is a part of a program called EVE created by humans, who several hundreds of years ago destroyed planet Earth in a war.
 They left the Earth searching for new planets to inhabit, but wars continued on in space.
 Another war between two of the ships is about to take place, which will mean the end of the world they live in.
 Eve was created to protect the inhabitants from the war, but now she is being disabled.
 She needs his help desperately.
 Shogo asks she chose the late 20th century as a time for the population to live in.
 She replies that it was the most peaceful time in history.
 The screen goes blank as Eve makes one more last plea for help to Shogo.
 Shogo is completely stunned at what he has heard.

 Media reports tell the population that a war has broken out.
 Meanwhile the war outside the spacecraft has already started.
-But it's a battle that's being lost.
+However the battle is not going well.
 They are out classed and out numbered.
 Despite the chaos in the city, production on Tomomi's film continues.
-As a scene is filmed with Yui and Shogo in the city centre, Eve appears on one of the large screens above disrupting the cast and crew.
+As a scene is filmed with Yui and Shogo outside the east exit of Shinjuku station, Eve appears on one of the large screens above disrupting the cast and crew.
 Eve is now being used as a military tool, spruiking for applicants to join the war.
 Later at Coco's bike shop, Coco and Shogo see Mori and Shigeru on a news report signing up as volunteer soldiers.
 Coco is angry that they'd do something that stupid.
 Late at night, Tomomi is busy editing her film in her room while the others are out.
 But BD's men kill her in cold blood and take all the film of the Garland.
 Yui, Mai and Shogo later find her body.
 Shogo is enraged and takes off to find BD.
 Mai's father calls asks her to return home since war has broken out.
 As Mai is driven away, Yui hopes that Shogo will return to her.

 A GWEI Product. ©2007 - 2020 GWEI.
 Robotech the movie ©1986 Harmony Gold USA/Idol Co.
 Ltd. Megazone 23 ©1985 Idol Co Ltd/Artmic/Victor Entertainment, Inc. All other logos/trademarks are copyright of their respective owners/companies.
 Used for review and illustration purposes only.